-We have just returned from a short break at Haven Doniford Bay in Somerset.
-When I was looking for a short break this Summer, knowing it would only be a short break after having a great holiday in Disney World earlier in the year, I was determined to be able to take Lola on holiday with us as well.
+We have just returned from a short break at Haven Doniford Bay Caravan Park in Somerset.
+When I was looking for a short break this Summer, knowing it would only be a short break, we found plenty of great dog friendly Haven holidays.
+After having a great holiday in Disney World earlier in the year, I was determined to be able to take Lola on holiday with us as well.

 We didn’t meet too many other dogs around the park, but they were there as we bumped into them now and again.
 We were also blessed with very good weather and had we chosen to, we could have sat on the restaurant decking area with Lola as we enjoyed a meal from the restaurant.
 I liked that idea as it meant we truly could all be together enjoying our holiday.

 We were very impressed with how welcomed dogs are at Doniford Bay, and I know Lola definitely had a great holiday.
 I don’t think she knew what to do with herself when we arrived and her senses went into overdrive.
 It took her a few days to really calm down when we popped out for a quick walk with her.
 She’s never had so many walks in one day before.

 We were allocated a very basic dog friendly caravan, which you can see in the video below, and it was obvious from looking at our neighbouring caravans how basic ours was, but it was a choice we made when choosing to get a dog and include her in our family holidays.
 It provided us a good base for the week and I can happily answer the question of Is Haven Doniford Bay Dog Friendly?
 The answer is most definitely yes!

 Dog friendly things to do near Doniford Bay

 If you’re looking to spend some days exploring things to do near Doniford Bay with your dog, then why not take a short 15 minute drive to Dunster Castle, a National Trust property on the edge of Exmoor.
 Dogs are welcome in the Castle gardens, stable and shop when kept on a lead.